 Gas prices rose from last week: See how much here

-The average fuel price in the Lower Atlantic region has risen about 7 cents since last month.
-According to the EIA, gas prices across the region in the last year have been as low as $2.88 on Dec.
-18, 2023, and as high as $3.66 on Aug.
-7, 2023.
+The average fuel price in the Midwest region has risen about 22 cents since last month.
+According to the EIA, gas prices across the region in the last year have been as low as $2.77 on Jan.
+8, 2024, and as high as $3.77 on Aug.
+14, 2023.

-A year ago, the average gas price in the Lower Atlantic region was 8% higher at $3.32 per gallon.
+A year ago, the average gas price in the Midwest region was 6% higher at $3.24 per gallon.

-The average gas price in the United States last week was $3.14, making prices in the Lower Atlantic region about 2.9% lower than the nation's average.
-The average national gas price is up from last week's average of $3.1 per gallon.
+The average gas price in the United States last week was $3.19, making prices in the Midwest region about 4.6% lower than the nation's average.
+The average national gas price is up from last week's average of $3.14 per gallon.

-The U.S. Energy Information Administration's tally of prices in the Lower Atlantic states includes Florida, Georgia, North Carolina, South Carolina, Virginia and West Virginia.
+The U.S. Energy Information Administration's tally of prices in the Midwest states includes Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee and Wisconsin.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Wilmington StarNews: Gas prices rose from last week: See how much here
+This article originally appeared on Oakridger: Gas prices rose from last week: See how much here